 Know How Much You Can Afford

 For example, there’s no sense in looking at homes that are in the $800,000 range if you can only get approved for a $500,000 mortgage based on your current finances.
-Getting pre-approved will tell you how much you’ll likely get approved for, which can help you budget accordingly and focus only on properties that are within your financial means.
+Getting pre-approved will tell you how much you’ll likely get approved for, which can help you budget accordingly and focus only on properties in Alberta that are within your financial means.

 Stand Out to Sellers

-Sellers want to be confident that the buyer they agree to sell to has the financial capability of getting approved for a mortgage.
+Sellers in Alberta want to be confident that the buyer they agree to sell to has the financial capability of getting approved for a mortgage.
 With a pre-approval letter in hand, buyers will seem more serious to sellers, which will give the sellers more reassurance.
 And if there is a bidding war, a pre-approval letter is absolutely necessary.

 Move The Mortgage Approval Process Along